Visiting the Box Plymouth with kids – all you need to know

-The Box Plymouth is the largest arts and cultural hub to open anywhere in the UK in 2020.
-No mean feat for Plymouth in the middle of a pandemic!
+The Box Plymouth was the largest arts and cultural hub to open anywhere in the UK in 2020.
+No mean feat in the middle of a pandemic!
 The even better news is that it is a free day out in Devon with plenty to entertain the whole family.

 Love Devon?
-Join the Devon with Kids Facebook group and subscribe to my newsletter!
+Why not follow me on Instagram, join the Devon with Kids Facebook group and subscribe to my newsletter!

 What is The Box Plymouth?